This GED Science Study Guide explains the things you’ll have to learn to pass the GED Science subtest.

-So instead of spending a ton of your study time memorizing lots of facts and terms, focus on enhancing your skills.
-Practice tests are great to discover what you’ll be asked to command on the GED Science subtest.
+So, instead of spending a ton of your study time memorizing lots of facts and terms, focus on enhancing your skills.
+Practice tests are great for discovering what you’ll be asked to command on the GED Science subtest.

 The key is to learn and understand the underlying idea, the concept.
 If you just memorize facts, you store them in your brain’s short-term memory.
 And it’s easy to forget what you have only memorized.

 So, understanding instead of memorizing is key.
 Our free video lessons provide a highly effective visual way of studying concepts, so you’ll get a far better understanding of GED Science concepts.

 When you study to get all set for the GED Science subtest, you need to get familiar with formulas.
 Many students are trying to memorize these formulas, but just memorizing will not be enough.

 Most science formulas will be provided, but you’ll also have to retain some intimidating physics formulas, so practice that by solving them in practice tests.